TJKkking/democharm/README.md

 ## Description

-a charm for practice juju
+a charm for learning to use osm

 ## Contributing